nvm-sh/nvm/README.markdown

 # Node Version Manager [![Build Status](https://travis-ci.org/creationix/nvm.svg?branch=master)][3]

 ## Why?
-Node has a package manager, NPM, right?
+Node has a package manager, npm, right?

 Yes, it does. `nvm` manages different versions of the node interpreter and core libraries.
 Node is powerful, but the power of the Node ecosystem is the thousands of user-contributed libraries.
 If you want additional libraries and tools, you use `npm` for that.

 So why `nvm`?
 Your operating system typically has one supported version of a programming language environment.
 So when developers want you to use any other version but the one installed in your operating system, you can't install these packages with `npm` because you have the wrong version of Node.
 With `nvm`, you have the power and flexibility to run many different versions of the Node platform simultaneously: for development, for testing, for daily use, the way you see fit.

 ## Installation